Chicago Sterigenics Lawsuit Attorney

 Sterigenics’ time has come, and lawsuits are mounting against a facility that for too long exposed innocent people to hazardous emissions.
 You may have a potential claim if any of the following applies:

 - You lived or currently reside near the Sterigenics sterilization plant in Willowbrook and developed cancer / other adverse health effects.

-- You worked at the Sterigenics Willowbrook plant and developed cancer or another health condition; or
+- You worked at the Sterigenics Willowbrook plant and developed cancer or another health condition.

 - Your loved one was diagnosed with a fatal cancer due to possible proximity to the Sterigenics plant, or has since passed away.

-Power Rogers is a powerhouse trial practice that leverages experience, expertise, and tremendous resources for our clients – while also providing the personal support they deserve during difficult times.
-Call (312) 313-0202 or contact us online to speak confidentially with an attorney.
-Case evaluations are free, and there are now costs to hiring our firm.
+Power Rogers, LLP, is a powerhouse trial practice that leverages experience, expertise, and tremendous resources for our clients – while also providing the personal support they deserve during difficult times.
+Call 312-500-1792 or contact us online to speak confidentially with an attorney.
+Case evaluations are free, and there are no costs to hiring our firm.